angela1C/Data-Representation-Project-2020/README.md

 - `'/tags/<string:char>'` to find a tag by a search query.
 - `'/tags'` to find all tags stored in the `tag_list` database table.

-#### Organizations / Publishers
+### Search for Organizations / Publishers of datasets

-A Publisher on the  <data.gov.ie> is any Irish Public Sector Body who publishes Open Data on this portal.
+A Publisher on the  Irish open data portal is any Irish Public Sector Body who publishes Open Data on this portal.
 There are over 120 publishers of open data to this portal.